tableau/webdataconnector/docs/wdc_tutorial.md

 When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.
 Optionally, this page can also display a user interface for your users to select the data that they want to download.

 Create a new file named `earthquakeWDC.html` and save it in the top-level directory of the `webdataconnector` repository.
-(In the same directory as the README.)
+(This is the same directory as the README.)

 Then, copy the following code into the file: